abedurftig/gradle-kts-buildsrc/README.md

 > See [the Gradle documentation](https://docs.gradle.org/current/userguide/organizing_gradle_projects.html#sec:build_sources) for more details on the `buildSrc` project.

+A small script is included in the generated project to quickly create and include new modules.

 ### Versions

 - Kotlin: 1.3.72 (Update in: `./files/buildSrc/Build.kt`)
 - Gradle with wrapper: 6.3 (Update in: `./files/root/gradle/wrapper/gradle-wrapper.properties`)

 ### Usage

+#### New Project

 Run `./cli dir-name`, where the last directory in `dir-name` will be the project name.